When you start planning your visit to the Louvre, it can be pretty overwhelming.

 We’ve saved one of the best pieces for last, in my opinion, with the Winged Victory of Samothrace.

 You’ll find it as the focal point of the massive Daru Staircase, where it has resided since 1866, and the cavernous space adds to its presence and energy.

 It’s considered the finest example of Hellenistic art and will take your breath away.

 The sculpture depicts Nike, the ancient Greek goddess of victory, and dates to around the 2nd century BCE.

-The sculpture consists of two parts, which together rise more than 6 metres (18 feet) tall.
+The sculpture consists of two parts, which together rise more than 6 meters (18 feet) tall.

-On her own, Nike is 3 metres (9 feet) tall!
+On her own, Nike is 3 meters (9 feet) tall!
 She is atop a ship’s bow, which is made from grey marble, though she is white marble.